Beni (music)

-Beni, also spelled Mbeni, is an indigenized East African form of brass band music.
+Beni, also spelled Mbeni, is an indigenized East African form of brass band music and dance.
 The word beni derives from the English word "band."
-Beni appropriated symbols of colonial authority as the military drill, uniform, and elaborate hierarchies.
+Beni appropriated symbols of colonial authority such as military drill, uniforms, and elaborate hierarchies.

-The beni ngoma is a competitive dance genre based on a military drill performed to brass-band music.
-The corresponding Beni dance was developed during the colonial era, and mimicked military and colonial traditions with Africanized music and movement of the dancers.
-Beni has been considered an evolution of taarab, a traditional form of Swahili music.

-This kind of dance to brass music also included Swahili songs.
+The beni ngoma is a competitive dance genre based on a military drill performed to brass band music.
+The corresponding Beni dance was developed during the colonial era and mimicked military and colonial traditions with Africanized music and movement of the dancers.
+This kind of dance to brass music may also include Swahili songs.
 It is a popular form of wedding entertainment with a strong focus on rhythm and dance, and audience participation.